learn-co-curriculum/SENG-LIVE-EAST-111323-Phase-2-React/03_information_flow/README.md

 - Often, several components need to reflect the same changing data.
 We recommend lifting the shared state up to their closest common ancestor.
 - If two sibling components need access to the same `state`, you will want to place the shared `state` in a parent container.
 Then you can pass down that `state` as well as any functions that need to modify the state as props to the two sibling components that need to display and/or change that data.

+## Why do we NOT pass down the setter function as a prop?
+- Controlled State Management: So the state can be controlled by the component where it lives, not by another component.

+- Clear separation of concern: The child component's responsibility is to present the UI and notify the parent component when it needs a state change.

+- Reusability: When a child component relies on a callback function instead of knowing about the state structure or setter function it becomes more reusable.